Johnson Short-Term Mission Scholarship Information

 MD/DO residents or fellows will be eligible for only one (1) Johnson Short Term Medical Mission Scholarship award throughout their residency.

-Applications will generally be processed within a week of being received.
+Applications will generally be processed within a month following each application deadline.
 Awards will be announced by email.
 The amount of the grant is for transportation and project-related expenses up to $1,000 per person or $2,000 per married couple.

 Application deadlines are April 1, August 1 and December 1.
 Your application must be submitted by the deadline prior to your trip.